KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ### Implementation Note
 This section is non-normative

-If mip-levels are not included, then the entire mip chain of images does not have be generated.
-Generally it is enough to generate mip-level such that the lowest-resolution mip have sufficient size to represent the maximally-blurred radiance map corresponding to roughness=1.
+The mip levels used for reflection shall evenly map to roughness values from 0 to 1 in the PBR material.
+If needed these shall be generated by the implementation.
+Exactly how this is done is up to the implementation, for a general realtime usecase it is usually enough to create the mip-levels using linear filtering.
 The texture references defines the largest dimension of mip 0 and should give the loading runtime the information it needs to generate the remainder of the mip chain and sample the appropriate mip level in the shader.

 In a realtime renderer the cubemap textures may be used as a source for radiance, irradiance and reflection.
 A performant way of achieving this is to store the reflection at different roughness values in mip-levels,
-where mip-level 0 is for a mirror like reflection (roughness = 0) and the last mip-level is for maximum roughness (roughness = 0).
+where mip-level 0 is for a mirror like reflection (roughness = 0) and the last mip-level is for maximum roughness (roughness = 1).
 The lod level is calculated like this:
 lod = roughness * (numberOfMipLevels - 1)

-It is recommended to map roughness = 1 to a mip-level size that is larger than 1 * 1 pixels to avoid blockiness, it is generally enough to stop at 16 * 16 pixels.
-To avoid oversampling of flat surfaces (low roughness values) it is recommended to use a 3D cubemap when possible.

 [Runtime filtering of mip-levels](https://developer.nvidia.com/gpugems/gpugems3/part-iii-rendering/chapter-20-gpu-based-importance-sampling)
 [Creating prefiltered reflection map](https://docs.imgtec.com/Graphics_Techniques/PBR_with_IBL_for_PVR/topics/Assets/pbr_ibl__the_prefiltered_map.html)